kedibeki/kedibeki/README.md

 <h3>
 <p align="left">

-🙏Thank You for Visiting My Page!
-I'm Excited Because "We (You🫶Me) are Going to Build a Brighter Future: Today!"
+🙏Thank you for visiting my portfolio!
+I'm excited because "We (You🫶Me) are going to build a brighter future: today!"

 Data📊 and AI/ML🧠 are the driving forces of the technology era.
 They transform businesses by enhancing capabilities in Product Management🛒, Software Engineering💻, Cloud Computing💭, Business Analytics💰, Biomedical Science🫀, and Cyber Security🔐.